dl-solarity/hardhat-migrate/README.md

 ## What

-This plugin helps you deploy and automatically verify the source code for your Solidity contracts on [Etherscan](https://etherscan.io).
+This plugin helps you deploy and automatically verify the source code for your Solidity contracts on [Etherscan](https://etherscan.io)-based explorers and explorers compatible with its API like [Blockscout](https://www.blockscout.com/).

 This is a fairly simple and rather straightforward Hardhat plugin:

-- For deployment, it uses [@truffle/deployer](https://www.npmjs.com/package/@truffle/deployer) and [@truffle/reporters](https://www.npmjs.com/package/@truffle/reporters) to report on the deployment process.
+- For deployment, it uses [@ethers](https://www.npmjs.com/package/ethers).

-- For verification, it uses [@nomiclabs/hardhat-etherscan](https://www.npmjs.com/package/@nomiclabs/hardhat-etherscan)
+- For verification, it uses [@nomicfoundation/hardhat-verify](https://www.npmjs.com/package/@nomicfoundation/hardhat-verify).

 ## Installation